 - Amazing abstracts to entertain and surprise.

 Karl Hamilton-Cox is a realist artist from Hereford.
-His wildlife and figurative art is highly detailed and created using a wide variety of media including leather to match and compliment each composition.
+His highly detailed wildlife and figurative art is created using a wide variety of media including leather hides to match and complement each composition.
 He has exhibited widely with solo exhibitions in the USA & UK.
 Karl undertakes commissions.